jmpinit/homepage/_posts/2024-12-09-reverse-engineering-the-brother-pe-150-embroidery-machine.md

 - A drive shaft runs through the whole top and comes out one end in a knob that lets the user turn it by hand if needed.
 A belt connects it to a motor that can rotate it in normal operation.
 Everything on top is driven off of this shaft.
-It's providing both energy and a clock for the mechanisms.
+It's providing both energy and synchronization for the mechanisms.
 - Various break-beam sensors and microswitches are used by the electronics to understand the state of the machine.
 For example: to see if the thread is in tension or not.